atiaabdessamad/konga/README.md

 ## Configuration for Cloud Foundry Deployement [dev mode].
 First add a postgres databse instance on your space :
-There is an example configuration file on the root folder.

 ```
 $ cf create-service postgresql-db development konga-db